Cheesy99/Bachelor_Work/README.md

 # Build Final Desktop Application

-Follow these steps to build the final desktop application for your platform:
+Follow these steps to build the final desktop application for your platform.

 ## Step 1: Build the Application

+Ensure that the filename you save the application as does not contain spaces.
+Use underscores (`_`) instead.
+This is because the `sqlite3` library may cause an error when running `npm install`.

-Run the build command to prepare the application for packaging.
+Run the build command to prepare the application for packaging:

 - Run `npm install`